Gallery - Here you can see our exciting 'Whole School' projects

 The first week of the summer term was 'Operation Outdoors' our environmental week.

-Mrs Hughes planned the week and included environmental challenges for all classes as well as a whole school trip to Hilliers Arboretum!
+The activities during the week included environmental challenges for all classes as well as a whole school trip to Hilliers Arboretum.

 Discovery Dog's Challenges